 Last day in Montenegro, it’s time to pack again, after having enjoyed the swimming pool of our accommodation we took the direction of the airport in order to return our Skoda and to take our plane towards Paris.

-Evaneos offers organised tours that are 100% customisable.
+Evaneos offers organized tours that are 100% customizable.

-We advise you to contact a local expert to ask for a free, no-obligation quote, to save time in preparing your trip and to give you plenty of ideas!
+We recommend that you contact a local expert for a free, no-obligation quote, to save you time preparing your trip and give you plenty of ideas!

 Where to stay during your stay in Montenegro?